iracooke/protk/README.md

 ## Sequence databases

 After running the setup.sh script you should run manage_db.rb to install specific sequence databases for use by the search engines.
 Protk comes with several predefined database configurations.
-For example, to install a database consisting of human entries from Swissprot plus known contaminants use the following command;
+For example, to install a database consisting of human entries from Swissprot plus known contaminants use the following commands;

+    manage_db.rb add crap
     manage_db.rb add sphuman

 You should now be able to run database searches, specifying this database by using the -d sphuman flag.
 Every month or so swissprot will release a new database version.
 You can keep your database up to date using;